jimburton/CI505/CABAL.md

 how this works, take a look at [config file](https://github.com/jimburton/MkPasswd/blob/master/mkPasswd.cabal) for the `MkPasswd` project, which is about as simple as it gets, and compare it to the [project structure](https://github.com/jimburton/MkPasswd).
-Given the names of the "tags" (the names of the stanzas) we build and run it like this:
+Given the the names of the stanzas in the config file, we build and run it like this:

 ```bash
 $ cabal configure